pedroassumpcao/incident/examples/bank/README.md

 # Bank

-Example application using Incident for Event Sourcing and CQRS.
+Example application using **Incident** for Event Sourcing and CQRS.

 ## Getting Started

-As an implementation example, a **Bank** application that allow two commands, to **open an account** and to **deposit money into an account**.
+As an implementation example, a **Bank** application that allow few commands, to **open an account** and to **deposit money into an account**.
 If the commands can be executed, based on the aggregate business logic, the events are stored and broadcasted to an event handler that will project them.

 ### Implementation